slebetman/tcled/README.md

 directories then it will be read as a config file.
 This mechanism means that you can have different configurations for different projects.

-The syntax of the config file is simply a list of `variable` and `value` on each line.
+The syntax of the config file is simply a list of `setting` and `value` on each line.
 Empty lines are ignored.
-Unfortunately comments are not supported at the moment.

 The following settings are available: